 From the need to deliver quality data quickly and continuously, emerges DataOps, an approach that promises agile data operations for analytics.
-Speed, agility, automation, and quality is what it aims to achieve the highest degree.
+Speed, agility, automation, and quality are what it aims to achieve the highest degree.

-With the exponential increase in data volumes at enterprises in recent years, there has been an ever-growing need to leverage data and to streamline it faster for the decision-making process.
+With the exponential increase in data volumes at enterprises in recent years, there has been an ever-growing need to leverage data and streamline it faster for the decision-making process.
 For enterprises to adapt to this new normal and to become data-driven, the teams that consume and produce data must collaborate effectively and use data at each step of the process of making every business decision, regardless of whether the decision is big or small.
 To achieve robust and rapid insights, there should be a continuous and real-time delivery of data for analytics.

 Self-service data is a form of Business Intelligence (BI), in which line-of-business professionals are enabled and encouraged to perform queries and generate reports in close collaboration with the data analytics team.

 When business users are empowered to explore data and test their hypotheses without much IT help, the practice naturally internalizes data in the decision-making process.
 Business users can become innovative and propose new use cases for analytics.
 New analytics can be created quickly with the proposed use cases and businesses can see value in data analytics projects.
 This DataOps practice can quickly lead to incredible agility among data teams within organizations.